 Iowa

-The state of Iowa does not permit the use of side-by-sides on public roads in general.
-However, a few counties may permit their residents for the same.
-In case your county does not allow to ride a UTV or ATV, you can still do so if,
+The state of Iowa does not permit side-by-sides on public roads in general.
+However, a few counties may permit their residents to do the same.
+If your county does not allow you to ride a UTV or ATV, you can still do so if,

-- you need to ride for a farming purpose (only during daytime).
+- It would be best to ride for farming purposes (only during the daytime).

-- you own the land right-of-way to the highway. in this case, you can ride your UTV/ATV, given that you are at least five feet away from the highway.
+- You own the land right-of-way to the highway.
+In this case, you can ride your UTV/ATV, given that you are at least five feet from the highway.

 Kansas